A version of this story originally appeared on the Strategist U.S.

 As your blister heals, you need to keep it covered to protect it against infection.
 Archer likes these Nexcare bandages because they are especially “sticky,” keeping them from falling off even as your shoe rubs against your foot.
 And they’re waterproof.
 [Editor’s note: Nexcare plasters aren’t available to buy in the UK, but we found these similar Elastoplast waterproof plasters].

 Another option for shielding a blister (popped or unpopped) is one of these flexible Band-Aids that Prevete recommends.
 We like that they’re transparent, so they’re more discreet than Band-Aids.
 And they’re padded, so you don’t even feel your shoe bumping up against the blister with this extra cushiony layer.
-[Editor’s note: This price does not include shipping costs].

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.